-BS 5385 Part 4 states that the use of a ceramic tile together with an impervious tile grout and tile adhesive are not a substitute for a tanked or waterproofed bath, shower or wet room installation.
-The effects of water damage are well known and documented.
+BS 5385 Part 4 states that the use of a ceramic tile together with an impervious tile grout and tile adhesive are not a substitute for a tanked shower or wet room installation.
+The effects of water damage are well known, documented and costly.

-Therefore incorporation of a suitable waterproof membrane is a prerequisite for a wet room installation, either within the building structures or ideally on the substrate surface prior to the application of ceramic of natural stone tiles.
+Therefore incorporation of a suitable waterproof membrane is a prerequisite for all wet room/shower applications.
+This might be either within the building structures or ideally on the substrate surface prior to the application of ceramic of natural stone tiles.

-Surface tanking membranes are ideal as they are able to prevent water from tracking through a screed for example into other areas.
+Surface tanking membranes are ideal as they can prevent water from tracking through a porous background into other areas.

-In a wet room, waterproofing should be specified on both walls and floors.
+In a wet room, waterproofing should always be specified on both walls and floors.

-A two-part product, BAL Tank-it has EN Classification BS EN 14891,meaning it is suitable for internal and external waterproofing including terraces, balconies and even fountains, as well as full immersion project such as swimming pools, hot tubs and spas.
+BAL Tank-it two-part product conforms to BS EN 14891 classification, meaning it is suitable for internal and external waterproofing including terraces, balconies and even fountains, as well as full immersion project such as swimming pools, hot tubs and spas.

-Before tanking a background always ensure that it is flat, clean, dry, sound and free from contamination.
+Before tanking any background always ensure that it is flat, clean, dry, sound and free from contamination.

-For example you may need to render walls, or on floors use a floor levelling compound such as BAL Level Max, to ensure SR1 surface regularity (3mm under 2m straight edge) as per BS 5385-5.
+For example you may need to render walls.
+Alternatively on floors you would use a floor levelling compound such as BAL Level Max, to ensure SR1 surface regularity (3mm under 2m straight edge) as per BS 5385 Part 3.

-With some waterproofing / tanking products it may be necessary to prime the background first (although this is not necessary with BAL Tank-it).
+With some waterproofing / tanking products it may be necessary to prime the background first always check with the manufacturer and especially on up-to-date Technical Datasheets.

-The tanking mixture can then be applied – usually with just a roller, brush, float or standard 4mm notched trowel.
+The tanking mixture can then be applied – usually with just a roller, brush, float or notched trowel.

-Once applied, leave the tanking slurry to dry – this can be anything from 90 minutes with a product such as BAL Tank-it, to up to 24 hours with alternative products.
+Once applied, leave the tanking slurry to dry – this can be anything from 90 minutes with a product such as BAL Tank-it, or 2 hours with BAL Waterproof 1C.

-When selecting the right tile adhesive and tile grout for your wetroom, shower or bathroom, a number of factors need to be taken into account including the substrate, type and size of tiles and the environment.
+When selecting the right tile adhesive and tile grout for your wetroom, shower or bathroom, a number of factors need to be taken into account including the substrate, type/size/weight of tiles and the environment.